moein-maleki/computer-architecture-lab/README.md

 Codes are developed by moein maleki and ashkan jafari, for Architecture Lab, University of Tehran, Fall of 2022.

 The Overall functionality of the system is explained in "ARM.pdf".
-Seperate condion_check, control_unit, val2_generator units are designed to implemented the functionality of the processor.
+Seperate condion_check, control_unit, val2_generator units are designed to implement the functionality of the processor.

 As of 16-Dec-2022, each subdirectory in this repository was simulated, verified, tested and synthesized on an Intel DE2 - Cyclone II FPGA board, except the SRAM subdirectory, which due to air pollution in Tehran, we weren't able to actually synthesize and test the developed code with the